Not All Languages Are Created Equal in LLMs: Improving Multilingual Capability by Cross-Lingual-Thought Prompting: Experiments

-In addition, we also refer to the existing results from other LLMs, such as \texttt{code-davinci-002}\footnotemark[\value{footnote}], when the evaluation is comparable.
+To verify the compatibility of our XLT template, we further incorporate LLaMA-2-Chat~\cite{touvron2023llama} (\texttt{Llama-2-70b-chat-hf}) as our base models.
+It is an open-source model that has been trained through supervised fine-tuning and reinforcement learning from human feedback on the base LLaMA 2 model.
+In addition, we also refer to the existing results from other LLMs, such as \texttt{code-davinci-002}\footref{foot:gpt3.5}, when the evaluation is comparable.
 During inference, we employ greedy search (\ie temperature=0) to generate the LLM responses.
+We find LLMs have excellent instruction-following abilities to respond to our instructions in the given format.
+Therefore, we just extract the part after “Answer format:” as labels.